OyatulloG/email-automation/README.md

 1. dev
 2. qa
 3. staging
-NB: These files can be in the directory: src/test/resources/
+NB: These files can be found in the directory: src/test/resources/

 -Dsurefire.suiteXmlFiles values are all files that start with "testng" in the folder: src/test/resources/